H-Bombmxpwr/FPV_Drone/Code/README.md

 In order to get the correct demo video, make sure that the app_main(void) function in demo.c calls run_demo_slides();.

 In the Visual Studio Command Palette, use ESP-IDF: Select Port to Use, Set Espressif Device Target, Build your Project, and finally Flash (UART) your Project

+# Programming the Boards
+## ESP32-CAM
+Either use the special programming board for the ESP32-CAM or follow [this tutorial](https://randomnerdtutorials.com/program-upload-code-esp32-cam/).

+## Headset Board
+Use a FTDI programmer.
+Make sure to solder a connection for RTS since this pin is usually not easily available.